Invitation for Research Proposal by MoSPI

 Invitation for Research Proposals by Ministry of Statistics and Programme Implementation (MoSPI)

 Ministry of Statistics and Programme Implementation invites research proposals from eligible institutions on the subjects listed in the table below.
 Eligible institutions may submit their research proposals under the Grant-in-Aid component of the Ministry's Capacity Development Scheme, at the earliest.
-The guidelines about the Grant-in-Aid component of the Capacity Development Scheme are available at https://www.mospi.gov.in/grant-aid.
-The proposal may be submitted in the required format of the Scheme available in the website.
+The guidelines about the Grant-in-Aid component of the Capacity Development Scheme are available at “Grant in aid scheme guidelines” and “Corrigendum Grant in aid guidelines 2024”.
+The proposal may be submitted in the required format of the Scheme available at “Application format for research study grant in aid”.
 The check list may be referred to ensure all required enclosures/documents attached with the proposal.
-The application/research proposal may be submitted to Additional Director General, Training Division, Central Statistical Organization, M/o Statistics and Programme Implementation (email: training-mospi@nic.in), with copy to the Ministry’s Research and Analysis Unit (email: ra.unit@mospi.gov.in).
+The application/research proposal may be submitted to Additional Director General, Capacity Development Division, Central Statistical Organization, M/o Statistics and Programme Implementation (email: training-mospi@nic.in), with copy to the Ministry’s Research and Analysis Unit (email: ra.unit@mospi.gov.in).

-S. no Topics for which research proposals are invited Concerned Division of MoSPI and details of Nodal Officers Status (as on 12.03.25) Document (download)
+S. no Topics for which research proposals are invited Concerned Division of MoSPI and details of Nodal Officers Status (as on 20.05.25)

 1